 'Reasonable' in these circumstances means 'using no more force than is needed'.
 The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom.
-Departmental advice for schools is available here:
+Departmental advice for 'Use of Reasonable Force in Schools' schools is available here.